 For advice on your potential eligibility as an EU student for Maintenance Loans, you should contact Student Finance Services on 0141 243 3570.

 The amount you repay will be linked to your income.
-Each year you will be expected to repay 9% of your income that is above £26,575 a year.
-So, for example, if your salary is £30,000 per annum, the 9% repayment would only apply to £3,425, meaning you would repay just under £26 a month.
-If your income falls below £26,575 a year, for any reason, you will not have to make repayments until your income rises above this threshold again.
+Each year you will be expected to repay 9% of your income that is above £27,295 a year.
+So, for example, if your salary is £30,000 per annum, with a repayment threshold of £27,295 a year, the 9% repayment would only apply to £2,705, meaning you would repay just over £20 a month.
+If your income falls below the repayment threshold, for any reason, you will not have to make repayments until your income rises above this threshold again.

 The Government will apply interest on your loans at inflation (Retail Price Index – RPI) plus 3% while you are studying, and up until the April you are due to start repaying.
 The interest rate will vary from the April you are due to start repaying, subject to your income level.